Toshi-Tabata/FrankenswitchForm/README.md

 - Send API to add to spreadsheet
 - Authorised users have symbol next to name in spreadsheet
-- Python-based backend for managing the databases. `psycopg2`
-- Blacklisted switch combination database created
-- Switch database created (or should I yank it from the spreadsheet?)
 - Flask backend server created
   - backend can communicated to frontend